webplatform/docs/css/properties/border-image-source/index.md

 |Description=Default. <code>border-style</code> is used instead.
 }}{{CSS Property Value
 |Data Type=url(path/to/image.png)
-|Description=This value contains a path to an image that you want to apply to the element in question as a background image, using the CSS images syntax, as described at ["CSS images: url()" http://docs.webplatform.org/wiki/css/functions/url()].
+|Description=This value contains a path to an image that you want to apply to the element in question as a background image, using the CSS images syntax, as described at [[css/functions/url()|"CSS images: url()"]].
 }}
 }}
 {{Examples_Section